g0rbe/CEH/16_Hacking_Wireless_Networks.md

-**Wireless network** is a computer network that uses wireless data connectionbetween network nodes.
+**Wireless network** is a computer network that uses wireless data connection between network nodes.

 # Terms